Oruchimaro/Http-Client---Laravel/README.md

     Any other Service that we need to integrate with our app can have a Seprate file and the basic layout will be like this one.

+### 6. configure project to use external service
+    we will add these keys to .env file

+    MARKET_BASE_URI=
+    MARKET_CLIENT_ID=
+    MARKET_CLIENT_SECRET=
+    MARKET_PASSWORD_CLIENT_ID=
+    MARKET_PASSWORD_CLIENT_SECRET=

+    Then in config/services.php file we will egt these values for later useage. we will add a new service called Market and add them, after that we will be able to use these anywhere in the project.

+    'market' => [...],

+    Now we need the MarketService class to use this base_uri,so we can add that to a constructor in it.